Wertzui123/Libellus/README.md

 * **Builtin sheet collection** for writing on scanned documents
 * **No account** or **internet connection required** to set up and use the app

+## Current state
+> [!WARNING]
+While Libellus is already usable in principle, it is currently most likely not worth being used by anyone but me.

+That is mainly because of the following deficits:
+* **Performance issues/lag** (especially on mobile/lower-end devices)
+* **Stability issues** (some crashes and bugs)
+* **No export/import functionality** (except for the builtin sheet collection)

+Please also keep in mind that Libellus is
+1. **raster-based** and not vector-based
+2.  **for booklets** and not for single notes

+by design, which might not be what you are looking for.

+Also note that the code is currently pretty ugly - I will probably rewrite it soon (when time allows me to).

 ## Credits
 Many thanks to https://github.com/apancik/public-domain-icons for their great public domain icon collection!